rroblak/seed_dump/README.md

 Seed Dump
 ========

-Seed Dump is a Rails plugin that adds a rake task named db:seed:dump.
+Seed Dump is a Rails plugin that adds a rake task named `db:seed:dump`.

 It allows you to create a `db/seeds.rb` from the existing data in your database.